Photo credit: "Santal austrocaledonicum" by Denis.prévot - Own work. Licensed under CC BY-SA 3.0 via Wikimedia Commons.

 The scent of has an extremely soft, sweet woody and almost animal balsamic odor.
 The oil blends so excellently with rose, violet, clove, lavender, bergamot.
 It is considered a 'blender' fixative in countless woody floral and Oriental floral bases.

 Sandalwood has long been considered the wood and oil of choice for meditation.
-Reputed to quiet the chatter that can distract a person mediating.
+Reputed to quiet the chatter that can distract a person meditating.
 Also, recommended for the preparation of healing work.

 Associated with the Crown Chakra,